 VALERIE BUHAGIAR - BIO

 Valerie is an award winning Toronto based actor and filmmaker.
 At 18 years of age she toured China, the U.S. and Canada as a Puppeteer.
-She is a scholarship Graduate of George Brown’s Acting Program.
+She is a scholarship Graduate of George Brown’s Acting Program and a three time Dora Mavor Moore award winner.
 Valerie first gained international recognition playing the leading roles in Bruce McDonald’s Highway 61 and Roadkill.
 She has been a host for The Showcase Revue and has appeared as a guest star in various T.V. episodics and several Independent features.

-Valerie can be seen on the small screen as well with recent roles including a guest star spot on the CBC hit series The Border and in a recurring role on the international hit series Degrassi, NBC’s Beauty and the Beast, Murdoch Mysteries and most recently The Expanse Season 2.
+Valerie can be seen on the small screen as well with recent roles including a guest star spot on the CBC hit series The Border and in a recurring role on the international hit series Degrassi, NBC’s Beauty and the Beast, Murdoch Mysteries , The Expanse Season 2 and most recently WB Titans.

-It’s Hard to Be Human is Valerie’s second feature film, it is presently doing the festival circuit and has recently won Best Canadian Feature at the Female Eye Film Festival.
-Her first feature film, The Anniversary, won best narrative feature comedy at Cinequest.
-Best Leading Actress, Best Supporting Actor and Honourable Mention Best Feature film at Buffalo Niagara film festival and an Actra nomination for Best Actor for Colin Mochrie.
-She is presently developing her third feature film, Carmen Has Been Touched.
+Valerie’s second feature film It’s Hard to Be Human has finished it’s festival run and won BEST CANADIAN FEATURE at the Female Eye Film Festival.
+It has worldwide distribution.
+Her first feature film, The Anniversary, won BEST NARRATIVE COMEDY at Cinequest, Best Leading Actress, Best Supporting Actor and Honourable Mention Best Feature film at Buffalo Niagara film festival and an Actra nomination for Best Actor for Colin Mochrie.
+Her third feature film Carmen is a Maltese/Canadian co-production, shot in Malta and starring Natascha McElhone.
+Valerie has two feature films in development.

 K.M.
 Hunter Nomination for filmmaking.